Relationship between haptotaxis and chemotaxis in cell dynamics: Assumptions and main results

-\end{enumerate} When dealing with the haptotaxis model~\eqref{eq:AD}, it is common to consider the case where $W$ has compact support.
-Therefore, the assumption of the decay property \eqref{decayproperty} provides a generalization of the problem.
+for a radial function {$K$ satisfying $|\nabla K|\in L^{1}\lr \R^N\rr$}. \end{enumerate} When dealing with the haptotaxis model~\eqref{eq:AD}, it is common to consider the case where $W$ has compact support. {Therefore, the assumption \eqref{assum_W} provides a generalization of the problem.}

 Problems \eqref{eq:AD} and \eqref{eq:KSM} are understood in the following weak sense. \begin{definition} A function $u \in L^\infty(Q_T) \cap H^1(0,T;H^1(\Omega)^*)$ is said to be a weak solution of initial boundary problem of \eqref{eq:AD} if it fulfills